 A fantastic book for people in their 20s who are just starting out.
-Scott Trench made the house hacking popular and explains how it works in great detail.
-The book is aimed at American readers but the concepts are also applicable here in Australia (altough the outrageously cheap house prices in the US might make you cry a little!).
+Scott Trench made house hacking popular and explains how it works in great detail.
+The book is aimed at American readers, but the concepts are also applicable here in Australia (although the outrageously cheap house prices in the US might make you cry a little!).

 How To Retire Early: Your Guide to Getting Rich Slowly and Retiring on Less